 Heading towards retirement, many people strive to become debt-free.
 That often means paying off a mortgage so you don’t need to worry about the monthly payments during your “leisure years.”

 Yet it’s not always the right move.
 It all depends on how much of a cash cushion you’ve put in place for unforeseen expenses like home repairs or medical concerns, and whether there is other higher-interest debt that still needs tending to.

 According to a 2016 study by Harvard University, more than 40% of homeowners 65 and older had mortgage debt on their primary residences.
 That’s nearly double the rate from two decades earlier.
 That’s partially because today’s soon-to-be-retirees are less debt averse than their parents.

 The real test for a mortgage payoff is how your interest rate compares to expected stock market returns.
-If you’re carrying a mortgage with a 4% interest rate, history says that you can get a better return by investing the stock market.
-The S&P 500, for example, has delivered a roughly 11.5% return since 1973 (with dividends included).
+If you’re carrying a mortgage with a 4% interest rate, you should that compare that with a choice of investing in stocks and bonds, which tend to bring a higher return than that over the long haul.

 But here’s the big caveat.
-That 11.5% return is higher than average gains over the past century.
-That suggests we may be poised for a period of “mean reversion,” when the stock market delivers more muted returns for a stretch.
-Still, over the course of a decade or two, stocks are likely to deliver more robust gains that that 4% mortgage interest rate we just discussed.
+The stock market has posted remarkable gains since the end of the Great Recession.
+That suggests we may be poised for a period of “mean reversion,” when the stock market delivers more muted returns for a stretch, perhaps a smaller return than the interest rate on your mortgage.
+That argues for paying off the mortgage, and foregoing the near-term opportunity for more market investments.
+(Over the course of a decade or two, stocks are likely to deliver more robust gains that that 4% mortgage interest rate we just discussed).